H. K. L. Bhagat

 Hari Krishan Lal Bhagat (4 April 1921 – 29 October 2005) was an Indian politician of the Congress party.
 He served as the Deputy Mayor and Mayor of Delhi, the Chief Whip of Delhi Pradesh Congress Committee (DPCC), and as a six-time MP and Union minister for 22 years.
-Bhagat was commonly known for being a loyalist to Indira Gandhi and maintained firm success in Delhi and the Congress Party until the 1990s.
-His possible role in the 1984 anti-Sikh Riots is controversial, though he was cleared by the Government due to witness testimony in three trials.
-Bhagat and the Indian Congress Party's legacy has vastly affected the politics of India and has been subjected to debate and study.
+Hailed as the “Uncrowned King Of Delhi" and "Kingmaker", Bhagat was commonly known for being a successful loyalist to Indira Gandhi and maintained unparalleled influence in Delhi and the Congress Party throughout the 1970s and 80s.
+During his time as a politician, Bhagat reigned massive influence in Delhi, and it's often alleged that no Delhi politician could start their careers without the approval of Bhagat, thus giving him the name "Kingmaker".
+Bhagat's career reached its peak in the 1984 election, in which his victory for the East Delhi seat was second largest out of all 543 victories in the entire country.
+Throughout his career in politics, Bhagat held several different ministerial roles.
+Bhagat's career declined in the early 1990s after he was named in several commissions investigating the role of Congress politicians during the 1984 anti-Sikh riots.
+His alleged role in the riots is controversial, though he was cleared by the government in two trials in the 1990s and early 2000s.